ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/017-other-options.md

 Ecamm Live will display floating Emoji symbols in the [Comments & Reactions](../009-broadcast-to-facebook/#view-viewer-comments-and-reactions) window when reactions arrive.

+#### Show Camera Switcher in Main Window

+Ecamm Live will display floating camera switcher controls in the main window when in Camera mode.
+Uncheck this checkbox to permanently hide these controls.

 #### Show Program Window While In Other Apps

 While you're live or recording, if you switch to another app, a small floating control window will be displayed.
 This control window allows you to see what's being broadcast, and includes buttons to change [Scenes](../007-using-scenes) and Source modes, as well as a <samp class="blue">Finish</samp> button.